While Everyone Wants Answers, Air Crash Investigations Cannot be Rushed

 Tragic though these events are, it is important to remember that, thanks to the efforts of airframers, airlines, regulators, trade associations, and unions, flying is remarkably safe.

 In 2017, the world’s airlines recorded the safest year, with 1.1 accidents for every 1 million flights.
 A year later, the accident rate was 1.35 accidents for every 1 million flights.
-Between 2010 and 2019, one passenger died on U.S. airline: the 43-year-old Jennifer Riordan was killed in 2018 when an uncontained engine event fired shrapnel into the fuselage.
+Between 2010 and 2019, one passenger died on a U.S. airline: the 43-year-old Jennifer Riordan was killed in 2018 when an uncontained engine event fired shrapnel into the fuselage.

 Flying is much safer than traveling by automobile, motorcycle, subway, train or bus.
 Motorbiking is over 3,000 times deadlier than flying.
-Traveling in car is about 100 times more deadly while taking the train is twice as deadly.
+Traveling in a car is about 100 times more deadly while taking the train is twice as deadly.

 You are safer sitting in a pressurized aluminum tube packed with kerosene and electrical equipment seven miles above the earth than you are in your own home.